MS in Business & Economics Journalism

 - COM JO 738 Business and Economics Journalism Internship

 In addition, students will select three courses from the School of Management or the Department of Economics.
 These selections should be made in consultation and with the approval of the student’s advisor.
 The selection of courses will be guided by the student’s interests, career aspirations, and knowledge of business and economics.
+Courses must be at the 300 level or higher.

 Choose one from the following: